Know you blogger

 If you want to meet an optimist in India, shake hands with a traffic policeman.
 They deal with chaos beyond imagination.

-Having identified the deep chasm between me and the majority of my countrymen, I entered the hospital with a very heavy heart.
-There was, however, a glimmer of hope.
-My brain was unimpaired by malnutrition.
-My education wasn’t discontinued at an early age due to lack of funds.
-My body was not crippled by preventable diseases.
-I realized that I can devote them all to ameliorate the stark inequalities I had witnessed and speak up and agitate for those of my countrymen who cannot.
-I, and my fellow privileged Indians, owe our country and our fellow citizens at least this much.
-In Vellore, I have made a microscopic start.
-It must be continued.
-Yes, that’s my only chance at atonement.
+There is, however, a glimmer of hope.
+My brain is unimpaired by malnutrition.
+My education hasn’t been discontinued at an early age due to lack of funds.
+My body is not crippled by preventable diseases.
+I have the capacity to advocate for my voiceless Indian brothers and sisters.
+I owe my country and my fellow citizens at least this much.
+This will be my atonement.

 The progress made so far has been at the pace of a bullock-cart.
 This is simply unsustainable.
 We, the privileged children of India, can hasten the process of change.